feng-eric/feng-eric/README.md

-### Hi! 😄
+### Hi! ☀️
-- 🏫  University of Waterloo Software Engineering 2023
+- 🇨🇦 University of Waterloo Software Engineering 2023
 - 👨‍💻  Project Lead on [Blueprint](https://uwblueprint.org/) for [social-diversity-for-children](https://github.com/uwblueprint/social-diversity-for-children), a non-profit organization
-- 😎  Passionate about tech for social good
+- ⭐️  Passionate about tech for social good
-- 💼  Previously interned at Wish, Condos.ca, Veeva Systems, and PointClickCare
+- 🖥  Previously interned at Wish, Condos.ca, Veeva Systems, and PointClickCare
-- ℹ️  Feel free to reach me on my [LinkedIn](https://www.linkedin.com/in/ericrfeng/)
+- 👀  Feel free to reach me on my [LinkedIn](https://www.linkedin.com/in/ericrfeng/)

 <!--
 **feng-eric/feng-eric** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.